 New hire orientation games for small teams

 Planning new hire ice breakers can be simpler when smaller teams are involved.
-Having a smaller group makes it easier for employees to get to know each other, because you have fewer people to involve and manage — and less things for everyone to remember.
+Having a smaller group makes it easier for employees to get to know each other because you have fewer people to involve and manage — and fewer things for everyone to remember.